yxuco/fabric-operation/operations.md

 ```
 Note that this 4-step process can be repeated to add more orderer nodes, one at a time.
 If you need to add more than one orderer, the first step can generate keys for multiple orderers; the second step uses the generated orderer certificate to construct its consenter config, e.g., `ordererConfig-3.json` for `orderer-3`, which contains `base64` encoding of the orderer certificate; the third step fetches the config of the system channel `netop1-channel`, and uses `jq` to add the new consenter, and then update the system channel; the last step will scale the orderer statefulset by adding one more node, and so the new node `orderer-3` will start and join the RAFT cluster.

-The last argument `-a` in `update-channel` is necessary to use an orderer admin to submit the config transaction.
+The last argument `-a` in `update-channel` is necessary to use an orderer admin to submit the channel update transaction.

-We need to update application channels, as well, i.e.,
+We then need to update other application channels, as well, e.g., for `mychannel`,
 ```
 cd ./network
 ./network.sh add-orderer-tx -p netop1 -f ordererConfig-3.json -c mychannel